seanoc5/SparkTest2/README.md

 ## Progress / Current status
 * 2024-02-28:
   * I have worked out various incompatible versioning issues.
   * I have sbt-assembly added to the sbt setup, and worked out dependency resolution issues
-*   I can create a fat jar and `spark-submit` it with `--master spark://dell:7077` param, but only `client` mode (`cluster` gives me a vague error)
+  * I can create a fat jar via `sbt assebly`
+  * and then `spark-submit` it with `--master spark://dell:7077` param,
+    * but only `client` mode (`cluster` gives me a vague error)

+## Todo (next phase)
+* get better with sbt: switch from old syntax to slash [syntax](https://www.scala-sbt.org/1.x/docs/Migrating-from-sbt-013x.html#slash)
+* reconfigure Dell server/workstation, currently _(ssh'ed into the dell server)_:
+  * `start-master.sh`
+    * no args, no config/tuning
+  * `start-worker.sh spark://dell:7077 -c 40 -m 90G`
+    * dell is an _/etc/hosts_ entry pointing to ethernet card the eth
+    * I **think** this means one big-far worker, where I should probably do 20 workers with a couple of cores and Gbs each...??
-*
+* learn spark/scala
+  * how to get the actual NER entities to display nicely instead of some hackish `.show()` that I currently have
+  * read content from postgresql db (same host)
+  * save NER results back to both Postgres and to a "sister" solr cluster that is mirroring some content (for better search)

 ## Various Details
 FWIW: Dell T7810 “Chia Farming” Workstation/Server, 2X Intel Xeon E5-2690 v4 up to 3.5GHz (28 Cores & 56 Threads Total), 128GB DDR4, Quadro K620 2GB Graphics Card,